 Dan loves an early morning gym workout.
 “Depending how early you rise, the gym could be much less packed in the morning than the after-work rush.”

-They say the early bird gets the worm, but in this case the early bird gets a free treadmill at the gym!
+They say the early bird gets the worm, but in this case the early bird gets a free treadmill or squat rack at the gym!